- Business and Employment»

 In 1968, my best friend was visiting her aunt in New Jersey.
 They were playing gin rummy and chatting away when they heard a loud rumble coming up the long driveway to the house.
 Puzzled, they both ran out to see a big Coca-Cola truck in the turnaround.

 Two weeks earlier her aunt had written a letter to Coca-Cola's corporate office in Atlanta to alert them of a bottle with a broken lip she had found in a batch of Cokes from her fridge.
 She felt it was the responsible thing to do.
 Coca-Cola responded with a letter of apology and thanked her for her concern and loyalty.
 She was impressed that they had even taken the time to reply.
 Imagine her total surprise when she was handed a second note that hoped the 48 complimentary sodas would right any wrong caused by the company!
-Going beyond the routine and giving that WOW factor is exemplary customer service.
+Going beyond the routine and leaving a lasting and positive impression is exemplary customer service.
 They had created a happy customer for life!

 Care enough to ask your customers what they think.

-Ask for the Business: The most overlooked part of sales (and this means selling YOUR company products and services) is asking potential customers for their business and loyalty.
+- Ask for the Business The most overlooked part of sales is asking potential customers for their business and loyalty.
 People need to know that YOU want them as customers more than your competitor.
 Advertising, location, and attractive displays have brought them in, but you have to ask them to stay .
 Then, once you've got customers, treat them like gold!

 According to the Bloomberg Report on small business," Wal-Mart might spend a meager 0.4% of sales on advertising, the sheer size of the company turns that tiny percentage into a significant budget.
 Wal-Mart's nominally higher-margin competitor, Target spends closer to 2% of its sales on advertising, while Best Buy, as a specialty retailer, spends upwards of 3%.
 Finally, more upscale stores like 'Macy's' typically spend on the order of 5%.
 The same kind of ratios can be seen in the car industry (automakers' generally spend 2.5% to 3.5% of revenue on marketing), liquor (5.5% to 7.5%), packaged goods (4% to 10%) as in every other industry."